mattermost/docs/source/configure/calls-deployment.rst

 .. image:: ../images/calls-deployment-kubernetes.png
   :alt: A diagram of calls deployed in a Kubernetes cluster.

-If Mattermost is not deployed in a Kubernetes cluster, and you want to use this deployment type, visit the `Kubernetes operator guide </install/mattermost-kubernetes-operator.html>`__.
+If Mattermost isn't deployed in a Kubernetes cluster, and you want to use this deployment type, visit the `Kubernetes operator guide </install/mattermost-kubernetes-operator.html>`__.

 ``rtcd`` is deployed with a Helm chart.
 To install this Helm chart run: